-Thanks to Open Society Foundations for commissioning this first of five quarterly briefings on digital competition developments in key jurisdictions — Brazil, China, the European Union, India, UK and US.
+Thanks to Open Society Foundations for commissioning this series of briefings on digital competition developments in key jurisdictions — Brazil, China, the European Union, India, UK and US.

 Issues at stake

-The five largest US-based online platforms (and indeed firms in the US S&P 500 stock index – Google/Alphabet, Amazon, Facebook, Apple and Microsoft, or GAFAM) are world-historically valuable businesses, now collectively worth over US$8tn.
-China has several more trillion-dollar tech giants, including Alibaba and Tencent.
+The four largest US-based online platforms (and indeed firms in the US S&P 500 stock index – Google/Alphabet, Amazon, Apple and Microsoft) are world-historically valuable businesses, now collectively worth over US$7tn.
+China has several more tech giants each worth hundreds of billions of dollars, including Alibaba and Tencent.

 For many digital services, one or two companies already have an extraordinarily high share of significant numbers of national markets.
 The Furman review estimated this in the UK at close to 100% for mobile operating systems and online search, with social media above 90%.
 The European Parliament noted “with regret that one search engine that has over 92% of market share in the online search market in most of the Member States has become a gatekeeper of the Internet”.
 In August 2021, Facebook owned five of the top ten downloaded (non-game) apps worldwide (Instagram, Facebook, WhatsApp, Messenger and WhatsApp Business).